coderolls/coderolls-blog/_posts/eclipse/2022-08-06-maven-project.md

 ![Selecting A Maven Project In Eclipse](/assets/images/2022-08-06-eclipse-maven-project/002-maven-project.png)

-When you click the 'Next' button on 'New Project' window, you will see the 'New Maven Project' window.
+When you click the 'Next' button on the 'New Project' window, you will see the 'New Maven Project' window.

 ### #Step 3:

-In #Step 3, we will keep the default workspcae checkbox marked.
-It will select the default workspace as project workspace.
+In #Step 3, we will keep the default workspace checkbox marked.
+It will select the default workspace as the project workspace.

 If you want to use any specific workspace, please uncheck the default workspace checkbox and browse the location of your workspace.

-This window also provides facility to add your project to the existing 'Working Set'.
+This window also provides the facility to add your project to the existing 'Working Set'.
 Since we do not have any working set yet, we will keep it as it is.
 Then click on the 'next' button.

 ![Select An Archetype](/assets/images/2022-08-06-eclipse-maven-project/003-maven-project.png)

 The first checkbox is for simple maven project creation.
-If you check this checkbox , it will skip the maven archetype selection and create a simple maven project for you.
+If you check this checkbox, it will skip the maven archetype selection and create a simple maven project for you.

-To explain the archetype selection in maven project, i am keeping it unchecked.
+To explain the archetype selection in the maven project, I am keeping it unchecked.

 ### #Step 4: